-Email your judges the topics in advance of the Oratorical Festival along with the judges' instructions and an example speaker evaluation form.
+Email your judges the topics and topic tips in advance of the Oratorical Festival along with the judges' instructions and the Speaker Evaluation Form).
 Ask your judges to plan to meet you at least an hour before the festival is scheduled to begin so you can go over the processes.